 In astrology, the Sun passes through the sign Taurus from April 21st to May 21st, while in astronomy the Sun passes through the constellation from May 14th to June 19th, which is about one month later.
 Other astrological associations are:

 Date of Birth: April 20 to May 20

 Sign Ruler: Venus

 Compatibility: Capricorn, Virgo and Taurus

 As old constellations go, Taurus counts among the oldest, with its history dating back thousands of years.
 The famous 16,500 year-old map on a cave wall at Lascaux in France is believed to depict the stars in Taurus and the Pleiades, and shows that the constellation was recognised as a bull 15,000 years ago.
-Thus, when Ptolemy catalogued Taurus as one of the zodiacal constellations in the 2nd century A.D., the constellation was already well known in almost all cultures across the world.
+Thus, when Ptolemy catalogued Taurus as one of the zodiacal constellations around 150 AD, the constellation was already well known in almost all cultures across the world.

 Mythology of the Pleiades and Hyades

 Atlas, the Titan who held up the Earth on his giant shoulders, and his wife Pleione had 7 daughters collectively known as the Pleiades, namely Maia, Electra, Alcyone, Taygete, Asterope, Celaeno and Merope.
 After becoming the target of Orion’s affections, and being chased across the world, Zeus subsequently transformed them into a flock of doves (“Pleiades” in Greek”), and set them in the heavens as the seven sisters.
 One of the sisters, Merope, however, is invisible out of shame for having married Sysiphus, a mortal man.